Offsetdata/OD-Docs/chrome-extension/functionality.md

-# Usage
+# Functionality

 ## Offsetdata Chrome Extension

 ### Introduction

 The Offsetdata Chrome Extension is a powerful tool for managing web3 data on various blockchain networks.
-This documentation provides an overview of the extension's features and usage instructions.
+This documentation provides an overview of the extension's features.

-### Usage

 #### Top Menu